 - Wear a beautiful outfit.
 If you know there are going to be photos taken, don’t be afraid to glam it up a bit.
 Add a pair of heels!
 This will help with your posing and improve your posture.

-- If there is just one thing you should remember, it is to be NATURAL.
+- If there is just one thing the team at Daily Mom wants you to remember, it is to be NATURAL.
 The more natural you look, the better your photo will turn out.
 You can achieve a more natural look by just being loose and relaxing.
 Avoid any tension in your body and watch out for over-posing.

 - Be aware of your body.
 Before every photo take a brief moment to check out your pose.